-- TVET institutions have access to diverse quality digital educational content and services for teaching and learning; - b.
-TVET institutions have offline access to digital educational content and services for teaching and learning; - c.
-TVET institutions have online access to digital educational content and services for teaching and learning; - d.
-A framework for zero-rating of access to digital educational content and services is established across all TVET institutions; and - A framework for zero-rating of access to digital educational content and services is operational across all TVET institutions.
+- a.
+TVET institutions have access to diverse quality digital educational content and services for teaching and learning; - TVET institutions have offline access to digital educational content and services for teaching and learning; - TVET institutions have online access to digital educational content and services for teaching and learning; - d.
+A framework for zero-rating of access to digital educational content and services is established across all TVET institutions: and - e.
+A framework for zero-rating of access to digital educational content and services is operational across all TVFT institutions

-Figure 2: Access to digital education content and services
+Access to digital educational content and services